-In Art in Smog, the art transcends time and place, offering us not only a view of China entering the 21st century but also a view of universal human experience.
-Internationally acclaimed artists Su Xinping and Xia Xiaowan are key voices in the film as they explore society and human nature.
-Chen Hui offers her sensitive observation of the people around her.
-Mushi, an ardent painter who has overcome financial difficulties, shares his reflections on life, faith, and art.
+In Art in Smog, the art transcends time and place.
+Su Xinping and Xia Xiaowan are key voices in the film as they explore society and human nature.
+Chen Hui offers her keen observation of the personalities of the people around her.
+Mushi, an ardent painter, shares his reflections on life, faith, and art.

 Su Xinping’s works reveal his quandaries as old ideals are lost and new ideals have not proved meaningful.

 Dialogs.
 Over the years he has drawn and painted many images of “dialogs,” where he faces himself, or his shadow, or an image of his earlier ideals, questioning what to do.

 Obstructions.
 Many of his lithographs from the early 1990s depict a horse, or sheep, hemmed in by barriers, whether wooden posts, wire fence, or wall.
 The free spirit of nature encounters the reality of manmade constructions.

 Chasing Things.
 The Sea of Desires series observes and critiques the mad rush for money that swept the country as China opened its markets and emphasized economic growth.
 Socialist ideals of community were replaced by capitalist dreams of riches.
 Ironically, while seeming to critique the crass pursuit of materialism, Su Xinping himself was becoming very wealthy.